Heringsdorf-Usedom (Usedom Island Germany)

 The island is served by the Heringsdorf Airport.
 Usedom is one of Germany's top holiday travel destinations.
 The waterfront towns Zinnowitz and Heringsdorf are visited by the country's nobility (many also owning properties here), as well as by common people.
 The island offers numerous hotels and B&B establishments.

-The Karnin Lift Bridge (Hubbrucke Karnin) is a railway bridge built over Peenestrom estuary.
-The bridge (part of Ducherow–Swinemunde railway) was inaugurated in 1933 and destroyed in the end of WW2 (1945).
+The Karnin Lift Bridge (Hubbrucke Karnin) is a railway bridge built over the Peenestrom estuary.
+The bridge (part of the Ducherow–Swinemunde railway) was inaugurated in 1933 and destroyed in the end of WW2 (1945).
 Its lifting part still stands on the island as a historic relic - right in the middle of the estuary.

 Usedom Botanical Gardens were built in the period 2006-2008 and inaugurated in 2009.
 There are around 50,000 plants arranged in 14 garden areas.
-All plant species are labeled in 3 languages - Latin, German, Polish.
+All plant species are labeled in 3 languages - Latin, German, and Polish.

 The following map of Usedom shows the names of all villages, towns and resorts, as well as the road connections between them and with mainland Europe (Germany).